This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Relax at a spa

-The Nest Beachside Spa is undoubtedly Sanur’s most popular spa.
-If you want something a little bit more affordable but luxurious, I personally recommend The Beach Spa & Cafe.
+The Nest Beachside Spa is undoubtedly Sanur’s most famous spa.
+If you want something slightly more affordable but luxurious, I recommend The Beach Spa & Cafe.
 Plus, after your treatment, you can relax beside the onsite swimming pool.
 Another option is to get a private massage.

 Visit Sindhu Night Market

 If you want to try different Bali and Indonesian food, head to Sindhu Night Market.
-It’s open every night and there are lots of locals (like up to 350 sellers) selling traditional cuisine at bargain prices.
-Plus, the local government has recently renovated the market and ensures that health and safety are a top priority, making both sellers and visitors feel comfortable.
+It’s open every night, and there are lots of locals (like up to 350 sellers) selling traditional cuisine at bargain prices.
+Plus, the local government has recently renovated the market and ensures that health and safety are top priorities, making sellers and visitors comfortable.
 They want the market to remain a top Sanur tourist attraction.

 What to do in Sanur at night